ddev/ddev/docs/users/extend/additional-services.md

 **Interacting with Apache Solr**

-- The Solr admin interface will be accessible at http://<projectname>.ddev.local:8983
+- The Solr admin interface will be accessible at `http://<projectname>.ddev.local:8983/solr/`
-- The host connection for apache solr will be <projectname>.ddev.local
+- To access the Solr container from the web container use `http://solr:8983/solr/`
 - The Solr core will be "dev"